mapbender/mapbender-documentation/en/elements/search/search_router.rst

 You have to define a configuration for each table column you would like to provide in the search form.
 The configuraton starts with the column name (in the example it is the column called name).

-* label - you can define a label parameter (if not defined the capitalized column name will be used).
+* **label** - you can define a label parameter (if not defined the capitalized column name will be used).

-* required: You can define whether a type should be required (default is false).
+* **required**: You can define whether a type should be required (default is false).
 With required: true a mandatory field is defined.
 That means that the user has to define a search term here before the search can run.
 Headings of required fields are marked with a red '*'.

 You also can define a compare mode.
 See section 'comparison mode'.